martenjacobs/ToonRooter/README.md

 # ToonRooter

 ## What it does
-This application roots your Toon. *Well, like, sort of.
+This application roots your Toon from a Raspberry Pi. *Well, like, sort of.
 It's not finished yet, but it will!*

-## How?
+At the moment, the following is implemented:
+ - Detection of the U-Boot version
+ - Loading of modified U-Boot version using JTAG
+ - Logging in to supported versions of U-Boot

+### What it will do in the near future
+ - Setting up the U-Boot environment so the Toon boots into a serial console
+ - Install and set up dropbear and sftp-server to let root user log in using an ssh key
+ - Modify the firewall settings to enable remote access to ssh and http server

+## How to use it?

 Connect your Toon's debugging header to a Raspberry Pi according to the following pin assignments: